ottokyt20/project-work-kytomaki-otto/README.md

             }
 ```

 In this example it's shown, how user input is gathered for a first name.
 User input is collected and then validated using different methods.

 ## Credits

 https://www.geeksforgeeks.org/java/?ref=shm_outind

-Very helpful site, for example when learning about Java IO FileReader Class or different Java methods.
+Very helpful site, for example, when learning about Java IO FileReader Class or different Java methods.